Marcus Samuelsson: Restaurants

 In the fall of 2012, Samuelsson, together with Clarion Hotels, launched a restaurant concept called Kitchen & Table.
-The concept's first restaurant opened at Clarion Hotel Arlanda Airport and from 2013 to 2014 it was held at all Clarion Hotels in Sweden and Norway.
+The concept's first restaurant opened at Clarion Hotel Arlanda Airport, and from 2013 to 2014 it was held at all Clarion Hotels in Sweden and Norway.

 In spring 2015, Samuelsson opened his second Harlem restaurant, Streetbird Rotisserie, a kitchenette with a menu inspired by cookouts focusing on fried and rotisserie chicken, and décor paying tribute to the hip-hop culture of Harlem.
 In 2015, Marcus partnered with the Hamilton Princess & Beach Club to open the restaurant Marcus' in the Bermuda hotel.
 The restaurant re-opened with a new menu and decor in March 2017.
 In late 2016, Samuelsson opened Marcus at MGM National Harbor in Oxon Hill, Md. and developed the room-service menu for the hotel.
 In November 2017 he opened a new restaurant, Marcus B&P on Halsey Street in Newark, New Jersey.

 In spring 2019, Samuelsson announced the opening of Marcus at The Four Seasons Hotel in Montreal.

+In fall 2023, Samuelsson opened a new restaurant, "Metropolis", inside the new Perelman Performing Arts Center (PACNYC) in downtown New York City, next to Ground Zero.